software-tools-books/js4ds/_chapters_en/capstone.md

   - Display annual data
 - Not always such a close coupling between API calls and components...
 - ...but not a bad place to start
+- Note: using `import` because we're trying to be modern, even though the back end still needs `require`

 ```
 import React from 'react'